gatsbyjs/gatsby/docs/docs/environment-variables.md

 #### Server-side Node.js

 Gatsby runs several Node.js scripts at build time, notably `gatsby-config.js` and `gatsby-node.js`.
-OS Env.Vars will already be available when Node is running, so you can add environment variables the normal ways e.g. by adding environment variables through your hosting/build tool, your OS, or when calling gatsby on the command line.
+OS Env Vars will already be available when Node is running, so you can add environment variables the normal ways e.g. by adding environment variables through your hosting/build tool, your OS, or when calling gatsby on the command line.